-Just like most other states, Nevada recognizes eighteen as the "age of majority," or the age at which state residents are legally considered adults.
-There are other legal ages laws, however, that give minors (individuals under the age of eighteen) the ability to become emancipated, give consent to medical treatment, and perform other legal matters usually reserved for adults.
+Like most states, Nevada recognizes 18 as the "age of majority."
+This is the age when state residents are legally considered adults.
+Other legal age laws, however, give minors the ability to become emancipated, give consent to medical treatment, and perform other legal matters that are usually reserved for adults.
 This article is a quick summary of legal age laws in Nevada.

 Age of Majority in Nevada

-The "age of majority" -- the age at which an individual is legally considered an adult -- is 18 in most states.
-For those younger than 18, legal age laws dictate certain rights and responsibilities of minors.
-For instance, Nevada's legal age laws state that a child 16 or older may be emancipated by judicial order.
+The "age of majority" is 18 in most states.
+For those younger than 18, legal age laws also dictate certain rights and responsibilities for minors.
+For instance, Nevada's legal age laws state that a child that is 16 or older may be emancipated by judicial order.

 Nevada Age Statutes

-The following chart highlights the basics of Nevada legal ages laws.
+The following chart highlights the basics of Nevada legal age laws.

-Each state can have its own age limits for voting, marrying, consuming alcohol.
-Most of the time, these differences reflect community and societal values regarding minors' decision-making and responsibility.
-For example, while a fourteen-year old may be old enough to be sued in court for intentionally injuring someone else or damaging someone else's property, he or she may not be allowed to drink until age 21 or vote until age 18.
+Each state can have its own age limits for voting, marrying, and consuming alcohol.
+Most of the time, these differences reflect community and societal values regarding minors' decision-making abilities and capacity for holding responsibilities.
+For example, while a 14-year-old may be old enough to be sued in court for intentionally injuring someone or damaging someone else's property, they may not be allowed to drink until age 21 or vote until age 18.

 Legal Responsibilities of Minors and Parents

 The emancipation of a minor refers to a legal process by which a minor can become an adult in the eyes of the law.
-While Nevada sets the default age of majority at 18, emancipation can allow a minor to be responsible for his or her own wellbeing and make all of his or her own major decisions regarding healthcare, school, and other matters.
+While Nevada sets the default age of majority at 18, emancipation can allow a minor to be responsible for their own wellbeing and make all of their own major decisions regarding healthcare, school, and other matters.
 Until they turn 18 or are they are emancipated, juveniles will generally be treated as such in criminal cases, including age and status offenses.

 Nevada Legal Ages Laws: Related Resources